DSP-Tan/ogham-cloud/pdf_scraper/pyMuPdfResearch.md

 ### Page 2 - Text 1

-- Page footers printed first

-- Heading of article, inside pink article box, appears after the article body

-- Many spaces printed when going from one column to another.
-Image is here.
-We have left column => right column: image => right column text
-  - Dual column paragraph is split up.
+- All in correct order.

+- Image is not appearing in exactly correct position.

 ### Page 3 - Text 1 - Continued

-- Pager footer appears first in extracted text.

-- Footer to article text appears next (even though it should be below the article text)

-- The questions A and B appear before the article text.

 - Extra newlines appear in the text of the questions A and B. Question notations (i), (ii) appear a line before the questions they annotate, rather than on the same line.
+The number of marks (15) appears after.

 - In the article text, an empty newline between two pargraphs is missing.
   - This could be detected by the fact that the line preceding the new paragraph ends early.
-  - In addition, this last shorter line appears to have lots of white spaces appended to it.
+  - In addition, this last shorter line appears to have lots of **white spaces appended to it**.

-- Dual column pargraph split up.
-Image at start of column 2.

 ### Page 4 - Text 2